Corrosion Protection Guidelines: General Motors

 A key factor in collision repair is making long-lasting repairs.
 When a vehicle is repaired, many areas of corrosion protection are disturbed.
 This creates corrosion hot spots that left untreated will lead to corrosion and potentially a repair failure.
 However, there are certain precautions that can be taken to safely and properly restore the corrosion protection throughout the repair process.
 OEMs often give specifications on restoring corrosion protection.
 These specifications generally include seam sealer, adhesives, foam fillers, and cavity waxes.
 Let’s take a look at what General Motors (GM) says.

-Information on corrosion protection can be found in the vehicle-specific body repair manuals, on their service information website.
-Here there are documents listing what products are required are recommended for restoring corrosion protection.
-GM suggests several products from each of the following manufacturers: Kent Automotive, Crest Industries, 3M, and Automotive International/Valugard.
+Information on corrosion protection can be found in the vehicle-specific body repair manuals (BRMs) in: Body Repair ➤ Paint And Coatings ➤ Introduction ➤ Anti-Corrosion Treatment And Repair.
+GM suggests several products from various manufacturers including: Kent Automotive, Crest Industries, 3M, and Automotive International/Valugard.

 Always follow OEM repair procedures for all repairs.
-Failure to follow corrosion protection guidelines can lead to premature failure on a repair.
-Using the proper corrosion protections will ensure a complete, safe, and quality repair.
+Failure to follow corrosion protection guidelines can lead to the premature failure of a repair.
+Using the proper corrosion protection ensures a complete, safe, and quality repair.

 For additional GM information, check out the following pages: